Here are the answers to some questions our customers frequently ask us about Celebrate!:

 Once you've found something you want to order, click on the "Prices and Ordering Information" link to go to the ordering details page for that item.
 Read the instructions, taking note of color choices, ribbon options etc., as you go.
 There will be other links to take you to available options to see matching thank-you notes, font styles, envelope liners, etc., whenever applicable.
 You'll need to make frequent use of your browser's back button and a paper and pencil to keep track of what you like (yes, really--they're still useful!).

-You can click on the "order form" button you'll see on the detailed product page itself (that's the page where the big image of the card appears) and sometimes on the "order information" page for that printer.
+You can click on the "Order" button you'll see on the detailed product page itself (that's the page where the big image of the card appears).
 An order form will open for you to fill out.

 We use the word "order form" loosely.
 Many of the announcements have several ordering options and it can get a little confusing.
 So, before we place your order, we'll confirm it with you by e-mail or fax.
 If you have questions you need to have answered before you finalize your order, there is a space on the order form to ask them.
 But please take care to enter your e-mail or fax information correctly.
 If we can't communicate with you about your order, we can't process it.

 For your protection, we require payment by credit card only.
-All credit card information is transmitted in encrypted form using secure socket layer (SSL) protocol from your browser directly to our card card processor (PayPal).
-No credit card information goes through our servers, thereby reducing the possibility of identity theft.
+All credit card information is transmitted in encrypted form using secure socket layer (SSL) protocol from your browser directly to our card card processor.
+No credit card numbers goes through or to our servers, thereby reducing the possibility of identity theft.
 Your order will be billed to your credit card account when you complete the "checkout" section of the web order form.
 (For some of our more complex printers we will get back to you with the correct charge amount and provide a link to our online payment page.)
-For custom-printed orders we will charge your credit card as soon as the printing process begins and adjust your charge authorization as needed if you make any changes after submitting your order.
-For blank stock orders, your card will be charged when your order is shipped.
+We "hold" an amount against your credit card available credit to ensure that the charge will go through when your order is shipped.
+Your card will not be charged until your order is shipped.

-There's a very good chance that our emails back to you are being caught by your junk mail software.
-It happens now and then.
+There's a good chance that our emails back to you are being caught by your junk mail software.
 Make sure that your settings allow mail from the domain "celebrateinvitations.com".
 The mail usually comes from "sales27" or "nancy" at that domain, though it's better to allow the entire domain, if your software allows you to do so.
 If you have subscribed to receive email reminders about the holiday sales season and other sales events, the domain to authorize is celebrate-invitations.com and the account is "newsletter" at that domain.

 We'll be happy to do those extra things, like faxing proofs and arranging for delivery of envelopes to you ahead of time--less work for Mom and Dad after the baby is born!
 In a big rush?
 No problem: Rush printing and rush shipping are available at an additional charge.
 We'll be delighted to serve our friends overseas, too!
 And here's something you don't see everywhere: We don't mark-up shipping and other handling charges to hide extra profit.
 For extra services, we charge you only what our vendors charge us.

 It's possible that your browser is set to disable session cookies.
 Our order form system requires that browsers accept session cookies.
 Session cookies are valid only for the current browsing session on our site and don't track or otherwise affect you on other sites.
-To enable session cookies in Internet Explorer, go to the top menu, highlight Tools and then select Internet Options from the Dropdown Menu.
-Then, once on in the Internet Options box, select the Privacy Tab.
-Once in the Privacy Tab, select the Advanced button.
-Another box will come up.
-Override automatic cookie handling if necessary to be sure that First Party Cookies are accepted and Third Party Cookies are accepted.
-And select Always Select Session Cookies.
+Please adjust your browser to allow cookies from Celebrate!